libplctag/libplctag/src/libplctag/protocols/enip/ENIP-METADATA-AND-DISCOVERY-DESIGN.md

    demand from raw + a schema. `format` is a runtime parameter, not a create-time attribute.
 2. **`enip-udp` discovery and `@identity`/`@listidentity`** (§ intro, below):
-   UDP unicast/broadcast List Identity, sharing the same record model as TCP `enip` `@identity`.
+   UDP unicast/broadcast List Identity.
+Only the *formatted* (`cbor`/`json`) presentation is shared across sources -- the same "identity" schema field vocabulary, reused for every record regardless of which PLC/transport it came from.
+The *raw* buffer stays whatever that source's native wire format actually is (UDP List Identity's reply shape for discovery, Get_Attributes_All's shape for TCP `enip` `@identity`) -- no raw-layout unification across transports.
 3. **Incremental record delivery via the event callback** (§1–§10): when an event callback is registered, fire it once per newly received record, with the raw buffer updated *before* the callback runs.
 This document decides